 Here are your options for getting to some of Cairns' most popular areas and attractions.

-The Great Barrier Reef lies about 30 minutes to two hours by boat from Cairns, depending on whether you visit the outer or inner reef.
+Visiting the iconic Great Barrier Reef is one of the top things to do in Cairns, and thankfully is very east to get to.
+Getting there takes about 30 minutes to two hours by boat from Cairns, depending on whether you visit the outer or inner reef.

 Guided reef tours depart daily from the Cairns Marina, offering half or full-day trips with snorkelling, diving, island stops, and sometimes scenic flights.
 Prices typically start at $179–$199 per adult for half-day trips and $265–$395+ for full-day experiences, depending on itinerary and inclusions.
 Booking in advance is highly recommended, especially during peak season (June–August and school holidays).